 The successful long-term operation and maintenance of the charter school's facility is important to the success of the charter school.
-The POS should identify all required replacement reserves, operating reserves, and property tax reserves and the funding of such reserves.
+Traditional concepts of replacement reserves, operating reserves, and property tax reserves should be employed to preserve the value of the underlying real estate asset.
 In any school, fixtures, furniture, and equipment (FFE) undergoes significant use and abuse.
-Consequently, the POS should discuss the school's capital expenditure (CAPEX) and FFE replacement program, plus the charter school's planned use of capital leasing versus cash purchase of future FFE.
-Although the charter school can fund CAPEX and FFE using the R&R reserve fund, the R&R reserve should not be the sole source of CAPEX and FFE funding because it may diminish the charter school's ability to fund emergency CAPEX replacement/repairs where insurance is unavailable or delayed.
-Finally, the POS should disclose whether the bond documents will require periodic updates of the charter school's CAPEX and FFE budget that identifies the source of funding for the future CAPEX and FFE.
+Consequently, the POS should discuss the charter school's ability to maintain its FFE to ensure its satisfactory functioning.
+The POS should discuss the school's capital expenditure (CAPEX) and FFE replacement program as well as its future FFE needs, plus the charter school can fund CAPEX and FFE using the R&R reserve fund, the R&R reserve should not be the sole source of CAPEX and FFE funding because it may diminish the charter school's ability to fund emergency CAPEX replacement/repairs where insurance is unavailable or delayed.
+Finally, the POS should disclose whether the bond documents will require periodic updates of the charter school's CAPEX and FFE.